thenexthub/Codira/docs/ErrorHandlingRationale.md

 Of course, user code could also fail to follow this rule.

-I think it's acceptable for Swift to just not import these methods as `throws`, leaving the original error parameter in place exactly as if they didn't follow an intelligible pattern in the header.
+I think it's acceptable for Codira to just not import these methods as `throws`, leaving the original error parameter in place exactly as if they didn't follow an intelligible pattern in the header.